atbcb/ICTTestingBaseline/.github/ISSUE_TEMPLATE/issue-template.md

 ---

+Please include in your issue:

-Please identify which Baseline your issue is about (example: Web Baseline Test 6.
+1. the Baseline your issue is about (example: Web Baseline)

+1. the test, if applicable (example: 6.
 Images)